NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

   the file contains all wavelengths versus only IR wavelengths is **extremely important** because it will shift the value of the channel number.
 Recommended practice is to choose a coefficient file with all channels included.
-If, on the other hand, you subset your coefficent file to only include IR channels, you should edit your observation converter file such that the channels match.
+If, on the other hand, you subset your coefficent file to only include IR channels, you should edit your observation converter such that the channels match.
   If RTTOV always returns expected observations of radiance = 0, or if the prior expected radiance is unusually biased from your prior, this could be a sign there is a mismatch between the obs_seq.out channel and the coefficient file channel.